aidtopia/twitchy_cat/documentation/twitchy_cat_assembly.md

 Don't worry if you have to make more holes in the skeleton.
 These anchors are on the NON-DISPLAY SIDE, and mistakes are easy to hide or fix in the corpsing process.

-### Hooking Up to a Controller
+### Using a Controller

-TODO:  Wiring diagram for PicoBoo-like controllers
+_TODO:  Wiring diagram for PicoBoo-like controllers_
-TODO:  Information about Jeckyll-Labs Twitchboard
+_TODO:  Information about Jeckyll-Labs Twitchboard_
-TODO:  Warn against long activations.
+_TODO:  Warning against long activations_

 ## Links